 A writer makes us laugh until we cry.
 Two doctors save thousands of lives around the globe.
 A mathematician harnesses the power of big data to help shape public policy.
 A visual artist strips away stereotypes of race, gender and socioeconomics.
 Who are these pioneers?
 They’re Tritons—esteemed graduates of UC San Diego.
 And June 8-11, they will be honored during our Alumni Weekend on campus.

-The 2017 Alumni Celebration will mark the 39th year the university has recognized our graduates for bringing honor and distinction to UC San Diego with outstanding their achievements.
+The 2017 Alumni Celebration will mark the 39th year the university has recognized our graduates for bringing honor and distinction to UC San Diego with their outstanding achievements.
 Additionally, it is the 4th year we have recognized True Tritons—alumni who have shown an extraordinary commitment to the university.
 The awardees are selected by a committee made up of elected and former members of the Alumni Association’s governing board

 The Writer.
 Rachel Axler’s, MFA ’04 (Theatre) list of writing credits would make any scribe jealous: “Veep,” “Mozart in the Jungle,” “Children’s Hospital,” “How I Met Your Mother,” “Bored to Death,” “New Girl,” “Parks & Rec,” and “The Academy Awards.”
 Her first writing job was for “The Daily Show,” where she was the only female writer on staff.
 In addition to her silver screen credits, Axler has also written several plays, including the Off-Broadway “Smudge,” which revolves around the most basic questions of humanity and love.
 Rachel Saltz of the New York Times praised Axler for having “a comic’s gift for language that is precise and imaginative, but never showy.”
 She has won three Emmy Awards—two for “The Daily Show” and one for “Veep.”
 Her writing has appeared in the New York Times and McSweeney’s.